How To Form An LLC In Delaware

 How long does it take to start a Delaware LLC?

-Delaware LLC filing times vary depending on your filing method.
 If you’re filing yourself, the fastest option is fax, which takes 4-5 days.
-If you’d prefer to file by mail, it’ll take a bit longer, around 7-10 days.
+If you file by mail, it’ll take a bit longer, around 7-10 days.
 Expediting cuts a few days off each filing option.

 While the state doesn’t offer individuals online filing options for LLCs, we are one of only a few companies that have online filing access with the Division of Corporations, so an expedited filing typically takes just 1 business day.